Modern Foreign Languages

 Key Stage 3

 Modern Foreign Languages are compulsory at Key Stage 3.
-From September 2016 all Year 7 students will study Spanish as their main language and half the year group will also study German whilst the other half will study French.
-They will continue to study both languages in Year 8 and in Year 9.
-From September students in Years 7 & 8 will be taughted in mixed ability groups, whilst Year 9 will be taught in sets.
+Year 7 students study Spanish as their main language and half the year group also study German whilst the other half study French.
+They continue to study both languages in Year 8 and in Year 9 and are taught in mixed ability groups.

 Key Stage 4: